alimness/sabbath-school-resources/src/en/devo/dh-reading-plan-01/part-04/day-199/day-199-1-egw.md

 ---
-title: EGW Reading
+title: The Schools of the Prophets PP 592-596b
-subtitle: The Schools of the Prophets PP 592-596b
+subtitle: EGW Reading
 ---

-Chapter 58—The Schools of the Prophets
+### Chapter 58—The Schools of the Prophets

 The Lord Himself directed the education of Israel.
 His care was not restricted to their religious interests; whatever affected their mental or physical well-being was also the subject of divine providence, and came within the sphere of divine law.